 Parents entering a subsequent pregnancy after stillbirth face an increased risk of stillbirth, along with many other adverse outcomes.
 These parents often experience intense anxiety during subsequent pregnancies, which may also contribute to poor outcomes.
 Expectant parents who have previously had a stillborn baby are likely to benefit from extra medical care and emotional support, but there is currently little evidence to help clinicians provide the best care to these parents.
-The aim of this study is to improve the quality of care for women and families receive across Australia in a pregnancy after stillbirth through an evidence-based approach to monitoring of maternal health, fetal surveillance, and psychosocial support.
-A pilot study assessing feasibility and acceptability of a proposed approach to care across CRE sites will be carried out, with subsequent large-scale rollout across Women’s Healthcare Australasia sites.
+The aim of this study is to generate evidence to inform clinical practice to improve the quality of care for women and families receive across Australia in a pregnancy after stillbirth through an evidence-based approach to monitoring of maternal health, fetal surveillance, and psychosocial support.

 Priority Area Three leads: Associate Professor Fran Boyle, Professor Jonathan Morris, Ms Aleena Wojcieszek